-I retired from work on 01/01/2012 which makes I'm on the air now quite a bit, chasing DX.
+I retired from work on January 1st.
+2012 which makes I'm "on air" now quite a bit, chasing DX.

 Long time ago . . .

-Concerning sports I'm interested in F1 racing, basketball (NBA and Belgian competition), cycling and I like to watch many other sports.
+Concerning sports I'm interested in many sports, like F1 racing, basketball (NBA and Belgian competition),

 My QSL policy: